Apps | Sayv Ilahsiav

 Submitted to Google Play

 A gallery cleaning app that tried to make an unpleasant chore feel fast, organized, and — on a good day — satisfying.
-Product and UX decisions were mine; a developer handled implementation.
-Written as an honest account, not a highlight reel.

 Table Of Contents